matuteiglesias/journal/content/Dev/2024-09-17_Refinement_of_Legal_Data_Extraction_Schema.md

 **🕒 14:35–15:10**
 **🏷️ Labels**: Data Extraction, Schema Improvement, Legal Resolutions, JSON, Nosql
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to reflect on feedback and plan improvements for the data extraction schema used in legal resolutions, with a focus on enhancing accuracy and flexibility.
+The session aimed to reflect on feedback and plan improvements for the [[data extraction]] schema used in legal resolutions, with a focus on enhancing accuracy and flexibility.

 ### Key Activities
 - Reflected on feedback regarding the inconsistent usage of the `numero` field and suggested improvements.
-- Analyzed discrepancies in data extraction from legal resolutions and proposed schema adjustments for clarity.
+- Analyzed discrepancies in [[data extraction]] from legal resolutions and proposed schema adjustments for clarity.
 - Outlined critical feedback on the extraction schema, highlighting issues with specific fields and suggesting actionable improvements.
-- Provided recommendations for improving the schema used in legal resolution data extraction, focusing on fields like 'numero', 'consideraciones', and 'referencias'.
+- Provided recommendations for improving the schema used in legal resolution [[data extraction]], focusing on fields like 'numero', 'consideraciones', and 'referencias'.
 - Planned schema improvements for resolution parsing to enhance data handling and extraction logic.
 - Structured the `resuelve` object and `autoridades` parameters in a [[JSON]] format for legal resolutions.
 - Detailed the correct [[JSON]] syntax for `resuelve` and `autoridades/firmantes` objects to ensure consistency.